Subscribe to RSS

 Conclusion There is currently no direct evidence to support intrauterine vertical transmission of SARS-CoV-2.
 Additional RT-PCR tests on amniotic fluid, placenta, and cord blood are needed to ascertain the possibility of intrauterine vertical transmission.
 For pregnant women infected during their first and second trimesters, further studies focusing on long-term outcomes are needed.

-We review neonates of mothers diagnosed with coronavirus disease 2019 detected by real-time polymerase chain reaction (RT-PCR).
+We review neonates of mothers diagnosed with coronavirus disease 2019 detected by RT-PCR.

 No direct virologic evidence of vertical transmission has been reported.